Home Drug Crime

 Los Angeles Drug Crime Defense Lawyers

 Our society looks down on those charged with drug crimes.
 A drug-related arrest could lose you your friends, your family, your job, and your reputation.
 A felony drug offense may even lose you the chance to raise your children.
 There is nothing worse than having what you love taken from you.
 Thankfully, you do not have to accept the charges laid at your feet.
-With an experienced legal team at your side, you can fight to have your charges lessened, or even dropped completely.
+With a skilled Los Angeles drug crime lawyer at your side, you can fight to have your charges lessened or even dropped completely.

-As experienced Los Angeles drug crime defense attorneys, Werksman Jackson & Quinn LLP know how to set up a strong defense for our clients.
-We know our way around the court and are not afraid to go head to head with the prosecution on your behalf.
-If you are facing drug crime charges, call our firm at (213) 688-0460.
+As experienced Los Angeles drug crime defense lawyers, we at Werksman Jackson & Quinn LLP know how to cultivate a strategic and custom-tailored defense for our clients.
+We know our way around the courtroom and are not afraid to go head-to-head with the prosecution on your behalf.
+If you are facing drug crime charges, call our firm at (213) 688-0460 today.
 The prosecution has already started to build their case, so why shouldn’t you?

 While most may assume the only people who get charged with drug crimes are users and sellers, that couldn’t be further from the truth.
 In California, there are a number of charges related to drug crimes that you could be facing.
 Knowing these potential charges is incredibly important when it comes to building your defense, as it allows you to dismantle any claims the prosecution may make.
 Some of the more common drug crime charges include: